kgbvax/wolfmqttbridge/README.md

 # WOLF Smartset MQTT Bridge (for FHEM https://fhem.de/) based on https://github.com/kgbvax/wolfmqttbridge

+I was looking for a way to integrate my Wolf heating with FHEM and came along the wolfmqttbridge.
+I added a init file to make it run as a service and added a describtion how to integrate with FHEM.

 ## Install
 Prerequisite: You have a local MQTT server running.